 In the event that a buyer’s agent procures the buyer, the traditional 6% commission is split equally between the listing agent and the buyer’s agent.
 Each brokerage firm will earn 3% of the sale price on the transaction.

-While it is quite easy to get a real estate salesperson’s license in NYC (there are over 27,000 real estate agents in NYC), it is more difficult to acquire a real estate broker’s license in NYC.
+It is quite easy to get a real estate salesperson’s license in NYC.
+In fact, there are over 27,000 real estate agents in NYC.
+However, it’s more difficult to acquire a real estate broker’s license in NYC.
 The latter requires 2-3 years of real estate experience based on a points system (1750 points required to become a broker, 250 points accumulated per closed condo/co-op transaction).
 Real estate salespersons are required to work for a broker and can only collect fees via their supervising broker.

 How can you reduce or eliminate the traditional NYC real estate commission when selling?

-You can avoid the traditional 6% NYC real estate agent commission as a NYC home seller by listing your home FSBO with Hauseit’s NYC flat-fee MLS listing service.
+You can save up to 6% in broker commissions as a NYC home seller by listing your home FSBO through Hauseit’s NYC flat-fee MLS listing service.

 Whether you’re selling a coop or a condo, Hauseit’s Flat Fee MLS listing service offers your property the same listing syndication and exposure offered by a traditional NYC 6% listing agent without having to actually hire and pay 6% to a traditional, full-service listing agent.
 Better yet, our agent-assisted FSBO service allows you as a NYC FSBO seller to maintain full control of the sale process.